thecreation/standard-icons/modules/caomei-icons/README.md

 ## License

-Caomei-icons is copyright by xiangsudian.

-- Caomei icons is licensed under the [SIL OFL 1.1][SIL]

-- Caomei icons CSS files are licensed under the [MIT License][MIT]

-- Caomei icons documentation is licensed under the [CC BY 3.0 License][CCBY3.0]
+Caomei-icons is copyright by xiangsudian, font is licensed under the [SIL OFL 1.1][SIL], css files are licensed under the [MIT License][MIT], documentation is licensed under the [CC BY 3.0 License][CCBY3.0].

 [CCBY3.0]: http://creativecommons.org/licenses/by/3.0/
 [MIT]: https://opensource.org/licenses/mit-license.html